robric/eda-testing/README.md

 - Connect to the image (wsl -d Containerlab)
 - There are some issues with certificates of the WSL image.
 Zscaler is a "painful man in the middle".
 First export the Zscaler certificate from Windows.
 Launch the "Manage User Certificates" from windows and export the Zscaler Root certificate to a base64-encrypted file (here called zscaler-ca.cer).
 <img width="618" height="439" alt="image" src="https://github.com/user-attachments/assets/19112c57-d072-47d9-8945-6d343a7140b2" />

-- From the WSL instance, copy the certificate file from windows to the ca-certificates folder and update the  "ca-certificates.conf" list.
+Next, From the WSL instance, copy the certificate file from windows to the ca-certificates folder and update the  "ca-certificates.conf" list.
 ```
 sudo cp "/mnt/c/Users/xxxxxx/.../zscaler-ca.cer" /usr/share/ca-certificates/ZscalerRootCA.crt
 echo "ZscalerRootCA.crt" | sudo tee -a /etc/ca-certificates.conf